dotnsf/memonow/README.md

 ## Pre-requisite

+- Node.js and npm needed to be installed in your server.

 - Create 'pouchdb' database on your Cloudant(CouchDB) instance.

-- Create Query Index Design Document in that database for 'user_id' string field:
+- Create Query Index Design Document in that database for **user_id** string field:

     - ``{ "index": { "fields": [ { "name": "user_id", "type": "string" } ] }, "name": "user_id-index", .. }``